lidofinance/lido-content/lido-landing/scorecard.md

 ---
 Lido DAO’s purpose is to keep Ethereum decentralized, accessible to all, and resistant to censorship.

 Lido DAO’s mission is to make staking simple, secure, and decentralized.

 And the endgame is a world in which Ethereum is the co-ordination and value layer of the internet.

-As the protocol specification and related technologies evolve, Lido continues to drive towards its vision of a trustless, governance-minimized, and ethos aligned liquid staking protocol.
+As the Protocol specification and related technologies evolve, the commitment to achieving a vision of trustless, governance-minimized, and ethos-aligned liquid staking remains steadfast.

-The scorecard below shows how we are doing.
-We invite anyone who cares to provide feedback on our [research forum](https://research.lido.fi/).
+The scorecard below shows how the Lido ecosystem is doing.
+Feedback from everyone is welcome on the [research forum](https://research.lido.fi/).

-## Where we’re already succeeding
+## **Already succeeded**

 :::scorecard-table
 rows: